-When it comes to assessing wood’s moisture condition, it’s crucial to take multiple meter readings.
+When assessing wood’s moisture condition, taking multiple meter readings is crucial.
 The large the piece of wood or the larger the batch, the more readings you need to take if you want a complete picture of the moisture condition.
 If you don’t take enough moisture readings, you may not get an accurate determination of the overall moisture condition.

 So, you see where I’m going with this.

 Speed is another area where our pinless moisture meters give you a huge advantage.
-Let’s say you’re taking a sampling of 20 meter readings across multiple boards.
+Let’s say you’re sampling 20-meter readings across multiple boards.
 How difficult is it to get those readings?
 How long does it take?

 People have stopped by our booth at trade shows to dispute our “3x faster” claim.
-When we ask them what they disagree with, they tell us they’re able to move 10 or 20 times faster with our non-invasive moisture meter than they could when using a pin meter – and that includes being able to measure a much larger area with their Wagner moisture meter.
+When we ask them what they disagree with, they tell us they can move 10 or 20 times faster with our non-invasive moisture meter than they could when using a pin meter – including being able to measure a much larger area with their Wagner moisture meter.

-Other ease-of-use features to look for is the quality of the LCD display, and how easy it is to toggle between functions on the meter.
-For example, the Orion meter functions work with one-button control, whether it’s to turn the meter on and off, select the species setting, set the depth, or switch the meter to relative moisture mode.
+Other ease-of-use features to look for are the quality of the LCD display and how easy it is to toggle between functions on the meter.
+For example, the Orion meter functions work with one-button control, whether to turn the meter on and off, select the species setting, set the depth, or switch the meter to relative moisture mode.

 After you write out your list of needed features and some “nice to have” features, then you’re almost ready to start looking at prices.

-Professional woodworkers especially need to make sure they’re buying a technically sophisticated moisture meter that’s not vulnerable to external conditions interfering with its readings.
-These wood moisture meters range between $350 – $550, depending on the scope of added features included, which make them a modest investment compared to the ROI a high-quality moisture meter provides.
+Professional woodworkers especially need to ensure they’re buying a technically sophisticated moisture meter that is not vulnerable to external conditions interfering with its readings.
+These wood moisture meters range between $350 – $550, depending on the scope of added features included, which makes them a modest investment compared to the ROI a high-quality moisture meter provides.

-In addition, take a look at the total cost of ownership, both of repairs, recalibration fees, and replacement parts.
-Pin moisture meter owners, for example, may find that the cost of replacement pins rivals the cost of the meter itself over its lifetime.
+In addition, take a look at the total cost of ownership, repairs, recalibration fees, and replacement parts.
+Pin moisture meter owners, for example, may find that the cost of replacement pins rivals the cost of the meter over its lifetime.

 A Closing Thought

 It’s a proven fact.
-Improper MC levels in wood can have an extremely adverse impact on the overall quality and durability of your end-product.
+Improper MC levels in wood can adversely impact the overall quality and durability of your end product.
 All the more reason to have a quality moisture meter on hand.